Macbeth

 2. In Act 1, Scene 2, how does the Sergeant describe and evaluate for King Duncan and others the performance of Macbeth during the battles against Norway, Macdonwald, and the now-disgraced Thane of Cawdor?
 How might the information we hear in this scene affect our understanding of the following scene, in which the Sisters reveal the future to Macbeth and Banquo?

 3. In Act 1, Scene 3, how do Macbeth and Banquo, respectively, respond to the prophecies made to them?
-With regard to Macbeth, first, what emotional effect has the Sisters’ news and prophecy stirred up in him, and what are his reflections on his current state of mind?
+With regard to Macbeth, first, what emotional effect does the Sisters’ news and prophecy stir in him, and how does he evaluate his current state of mind, now that he has heard these things?
 With regard to Banquo, how does his reaction differ from that of Macbeth?
+What differences between these two men can we already sense, based on what happens in Scenes 1 and 3?

 ACT 2

-10. In Act 2, Scene 3, what image of themselves do Macbeth and Lady Macbeth project towards others in the killing’s aftermath?
-Also in this scene, the princes Malcolm and Donalbain decide to flee the scene of their father’s assassination.
-What reasons do they give?
+12. Also in Act 2, Scene 3, the princes Malcolm and Donaldbain decide to flee the scene of their father’s assassination.
+Where are they respectively planning to go, and why?
+What reasons do they give for leaving the scene of a crime that involves their father?
 What conception of politics do such reasons imply?

 ACT 3